• Skip to primary navigation

 Mange is a term that encompasses cat skin problems caused by mites.

-• Symptoms: scratching, bald patches, redness, and crusts on the skin.
+• Symptoms: Mange can lead to scratching, bald patches, redness, and crusts on the skin.

-• Causes: some mites can be transferred from cat to cat, while others are not.
-Demodex mites are found on nearly all cats and do not cause issues; however, on some cats, mites proliferate due to a weak immune system or mite allergy and therefore cause skin irritation and hair loss.
+• Causes: Some mites can transfer from cat to cat, while others are not.
+Demodex mites are found on nearly all cats and do not cause issues.
+However, in some cats, mites proliferate due to a weak immune system or mite allergy and, therefore, cause skin irritation and hair loss.

 Cat Fungal Infections